Mohamedgalil/plug-and-bench/Benchmark Engineering Tool/example/README.md

-# Benchmark Engineering tool integrated with SmartMDSD
+# Benchmark Engineering tool integrated with SmartMDSD and Screwhole Localizer Benchmark example - how to

 BenchmarkEngineeringTool provides an interface to be used with SmartMDSD.
 The interface simply loads the ".standardized_problem" files created by the tool into C++ structures in the SmartMDSD.
 The loaded structures can be then used by the developers to ease developing the BenchmarkExperiment based on the developer's created model yet leveraging the structure offered by the BenchmarkEngineeringTool.
-The following guideline states the steps on how to load the ".standardized_problem" files into the SmartMDSD.
+The following guideline states the steps on how to load the ".standardized_problem" files into the SmartMDSD, and how to run the Screwhole Localizer Benchmark Experiment.

+Note: a virtual machine with all prerequisites installed is available on https://github.com/Mohamedgalil/plug-and-bench#downloads.

+## Part I: Benchmark Engineering tool integrated with SmartMDSD - how to
-## One-time install
+### One-time install

 1. EMF4Cpp using `bash setupemf4cpp.sh`.
 This script install EMF4CPP and its dependencies (e.g. Qt5).

-## Create Benchmark Project
+### Create Benchmark Project

 1. Import **BenchmarkExperimentLib** into the SmartMDSD workspace using ``File > Import > General > Existing Projects into Workspace > select archive > BenchmarkExperimentLib`